5 Roadblocks That Suffocate Your Guitar Teaching Business

 Yes.
 Teach your guitar students in groups.
 This removes the glass ceiling over your head and allows you to grow your business faster.

-Guitar Teaching Roadblock #2: Bucket With A Hole In It
+Guitar Teaching Business Roadblock #2: Bucket With A Hole In It

 Constantly replacing guitar students who quit.